 What do you find most enjoyable about your job?

-In my new role, I have been given more responsibility, including managing my own projects.
-It is rewarding to see schemes you have delivered being implemented, especially as everything I have been working on is local.
+In my current role I have been given more responsibility, including managing my own projects and budgets for my schemes.
+It is rewarding to see projects you have delivered being implemented, especially as everything I have been working on is local.
 I now have more opportunities to go to site too, and this makes my role more varied; I am not just stuck behind a desk.

 Is there a great professional achievement or high-profile accomplishment that you would like to tell us about?

-I was delighted to learn that I had achieved the CIHT ‘Award for Outstanding Performance at Professional Review’ following my professional review where I gained Engineering Technician (EngTech) status through CIHT in November 2020.
+I was delighted to learn that I had achieved the Chartered Institution of Highways and Transportation (CIHT) ‘Award for Outstanding Performance at Professional Review’ following my professional review where I gained Engineering Technician (EngTech) status through CIHT in November 2020.

 What contributed to your decision to become professionally registered?

 With two children, I have often found it hard to dedicate the time to becoming professionally registered.
-Also, having been in the same job for seven years, I felt I needed more of a challenge.
-However, starting a new role revived my interest in engineering (reminding me why I had pursued a career in this field) and gave me the determination to complete my professional registration and gain EngTech status.
+Also, having been in my previous job for seven years, I felt I needed more of a challenge.
+However, starting my role at Amey revived my interest in engineering (reminding me why I had pursued a career in this field) and gave me the determination to complete my professional registration and gain EngTech status.

 In what ways has registration benefitted your career?

 On receiving my professional registration and achieving my award, I was provided with a lot of exposure within the company.
-It was a fantastic feeling to receive praise and recognition for my achievements which I have worked so hard for, even receiving a personal message from the Managing Director of Amey Consulting, expressing his congratulations.
-I was also published in CIHT’s ‘Transportation Professional’ magazine recognising my achievements and promoting me through the wider engineering community.
-I feel I am now in a position to move forward with confidence in my ability.
+It was a fantastic feeling to receive praise from senior colleagues, and I even received a personal message from the Managing Director of Amey Consulting, expressing his congratulations.

 How does your employer benefit from your professional registration?